Tree Memory Networks for Modelling Long-term Temporal Dependencies

-In Fig. \ref{fig:fig5} we show prediction results of the \textbf{HMM} model, \textbf{DMN} model and our model (\textbf{TMN}) on the aircraft trajectory dataset.
+In Fig. \ref{fig:fig5} we show prediction results of the \textbf{HMM}, \textbf{DMN} and our approach (\textbf{TMN}) on the aircraft trajectory dataset.
 We show the trajectories on normalised scales for visual clarity as it better demonstrates the dispersion of the predictions from the ground truth.
-It should be noted that our model generates better predictions even with the highly varied nature of the database (i.e take off, landing, cruising, etc).
-For instance in the 1st and 2nd rows we demonstrate how the same model adapts to takeoff and landing scenarios.
+It should be noted that our model generates more accurate predictions across the highly varied scenarios depicted in the database (i.e take off, landing, cruising, etc).
+For instance in the 1st and 2nd rows we show how the same model adapts to takeoff and landing scenarios.
 In the last row of Fig. \ref{fig:fig5} we show some failure cases.
 The reason for such deviations from the ground truth were mostly due to sudden turns and movements.
-Even though these trajectories do not match the ground truth, the proposed method still outperforms the current state-of-the-art methods and generates much more realistic trajectories.
+Even though these trajectories do not match the ground truth, the proposed method still outperforms the current state-of-the-art methods, and generates more realistic trajectories.

 Considering the results presented in Tab. \ref{tab:tab_1} and the visualisation in Fig. Fig. \ref{fig:fig5}, we observe that the \textbf{HMM} approach performs poorly in the ALE metric compared to the CE and AE metrics.
 Our database contains variety of aircraft manoeuvres including take off, landing and cruising; and the landing and takeoff manoeuvres involve sudden changes in the aircraft motion which is hard to capture with the limited capacity of the \textbf{HMM}.
 This is reflected in higher error values for ALE metric to CE and AE, which only consider the dispersions along the latitude and longitude directions.